What Remains

 The walls are always easier to find than the center.

-Here’s something interesting, you can directly cause the avoidance of something.
-Don’t text your ex at 2am.
-Don’t invest money you can’t lose.
-Don’t take the job that makes you miserable.
+Here’s something interesting, you can directly cause the avoidance of something in your life.
+For example, don’t text your ex at 2am.
+Don’t invest money you can’t lose or don’t take the job that makes you miserable.
+You get it.

+Now, the asymmetry.
 You cannot directly cause positive outcomes.
-You can’t cause love.
-Only create conditions.
+You can’t cause love, you can Only create conditions.
 You can’t cause creative breakthroughs.
 Only remove obstacles.
 You can’t cause meaning.
 Only clear away what blocks it.

 Your sphere of reliable agency is mostly negative.